 But what if the question is not as straightforward and you're finding it hard to decide?
 In that case, you can combine both methods.
 Check out similar research paper examples to see how the authors approached the research.
 Whatever method you choose, justify it.
 Explain why you chose it and prove its ability to produce accurate and dependable research outcomes.

 Your AP research paper needs an abstract spanning 250 to 300 words.
 The abstract is the first block of text readers see when they read your paper.
 It summarizes the study's main elements.
 A good abstract must contain your research question and your methodological approach.
-It should explain why your research is important, outline the key findings, and provide a brief interpretation of your results.
+It should explain why your research is important, outline your key findings, and provide a brief interpretation of your results.

 The Methodology section comes next.
 It details your procedures for data collection and subsequent analysis.
 Present the findings in the Results section before moving to the Analysis where you interpret the meaning of those results.
 Next is the Conclusion.
 This part should examine your research outcomes, its limitations, and future research opportunities.
 Finally, complete your paper by adding a properly formatted Bibliography and Appendices.